ccaprani/ospgrid/_sources/index.rst.txt

 Welcome to ospgrid's documentation!
 ===================================

-ospgrid offers a user-friendly interface to OpenSeesPy for the analysis of plane grids.
+is a plane grid analysis wrapper for OpenSeesPy.
+It offers a user-friendly interface to OpenSeesPy for the analysis of plane grids subjected to nodal loading.
+It also produces output suitable for education (i.e. stiffness matrices, and force vectors).

 .. toctree::
    :maxdepth: 2